Fr3kless/fr3kless-anticlientevents/README.md

 # fr3kless-anticlientevents
-Detects people using client events with any lua executors for FiveM.
+Detects people using client events with any lua executors for FiveM This script was written for fivem server AriviRP